kennych418/FPGA_AudioVisualizer/README.md

 I selected an i2S MEMS microphone primarily because it can transmit audio information through a digital communication protocol.
 Analog or PCM microphones were not considered since an FPGA is a digital device and can't interface with these microphones.
 However, I later discovered that this is not true and more information is provided in the Future Improvements section.

 I chose the DE10-Lite FPGA Dev Kit because it is cheap and provides the necessary I/O for me to interface with the microphone and VGA display.
-The table below lists all of the connections between the microphone and the FPGA.
+The table below lists all of the wire connections between the microphone and the FPGA.
 Any pins that are not listed are left floating.

 | Microphone | FPGA |
 |------------|------|